 Second, the word dwadashamsa - dwad, in short - is Sanskrit, and means 12-division.
-The reckoning and calculations of dwad (dwadashamsa) thinking rests on the idea that each sign has 12 sub-segments of the zodiac within itself, according to that "A whole (zodiac) is reflected in its parts (each sign) somehow, one way or another, or in several ways".
-Now there are differences of opinion as to how dwads are to sorted and arranged, in what order, and what "sign dwad" had better be the first dwad of any sign.
+The reckoning and calculations of duad (dwadashamsa) thinking rests on the idea that each sign has 12 sub-segments of the zodiac within itself, according to that "A whole (zodiac) is reflected in its parts (each sign) somehow, one way or another, or in several ways".
+Now there are differences of opinion as to how duads are to sorted and arranged, in what order, and what "sign dwad" had better be the first duad of any sign.

-The traditional method of dwad arrangement has that the first dwad of Scorpio is the Scorpio dwad, the first dwad of Sagittarius is the Sagittarious dwad.
-The first dwad of Aries is the Aries dwad, and the first dwad of Taurus is the Taurus dwad, and so on, all the way round the circle.
+The traditional method of duad arrangement has that the first duad of Scorpio is the Scorpio dwad, the first duad of Sagittarius is the Sagittarious dwad.
+The first duad of Aries is the Aries dwad, and the first duad of Taurus is the Taurus dwad, and so on, all the way round the circle.
 That is a way to mete out the segments.
 I do not find it worth mentioning any other main ways of dividing each sign into dwads, but some such ways exist.

 Astrology and horoscope interpretations are due to interpreted correspondences, and there are many such correspondences in Jyotish, that is, Indian astrology.
 And Buddha seems to caution against astrology, to protect followers from getting fooled.
 One side to this is that much common astrology does not take into account one's spiritual standing or development, but seeks alignments mainly, and not so much proficiency, whereas the Gentle Middle Way is designed to help us on and up in a good way that avoids extremes and cramped beliefs.
 Yet astrology forms part of the ancient Buddhist tradition too, especially in Mahayana Buddhism.
 I for my part do not have a very cramped attitude to astrology: and suggest you inspect the matter at hand skilfully enough before you form any stiff opinions or verdicts about it.

-To study the sun's or any other planet's placement in your horoscope, taking dwads into account is a set, formidable way in Indian astrology.
+To study the sun's or any other planet's placement in your horoscope, taking decans and duads into account is a set, formidable way in Indian astrology.
 Well equipped with strategic key words for planets, signs, decans and duads (mini signs), you get much to consider, and then griffins function well as help to it.

 In the table below, Western signs are first, a few alternatives are put in square brackets, signs in Hindu astrology are in round brackets, and the signs in the Chinese zodiac are in italics:

 The griffin was looked on as a protector from evil in the ancient Persian empire.
 Later, it has fairly often been depicted with the head of an eagle, the body of a lion, and the wings of a dragon.
 In architectural decoration the griffin is usually a four-footed beast with wings and the head of a leopard or tiger with horns, or with the head and beak of an eagle.
 There are other uses of griffins as symbols too.
 So there is room for variation.
 We can use this and combine animals according to the scheme and see what libido-outlets could suit us, remembering "The head comes first" . . .

-The example, Libra 21, gives the quite griffin-like combination of Horse over Tiger, Chinese way - equalling a "scaly" head uniting the bodies of twins, indicating there can be much to weigh and consider.
-That is also the case if a horse's head and neck are on a tiger's body and desires and blunt taming of the tiger is not an option, but flourishing -
+The example, Libra 21, gives the griffin-like combination of Horse torso (Libra) over Tiger belly (Gemini) (and with a tiger rear (Libra legs) also).
+So there can be much to weigh and consider (Libra) and communicate (Gemini), and bulwark with (something of Gemini).
+A tiger's body and wishes (body) and blunt taming of the tiger is not an option, but flourishing is -

-As I see it, the various animals of such stylised representations indicate nature-allied sides to the unfoldment of each sign.
+The various animals of such stylised representations are linked to various natural id-sides to the unfoldment.
 The "Horse-headed tiger" seems to call for some thinking to sort out which natural and libidous outlets are confirmed by key sides to nature's unfoldments and the stylised and dominant shapes and behaviours of the animals.
 Haphazard allotments of animals to the signs will not do.
 And this survey of main symbols serve as a check on any statement purported to be valid for each and every sign and dwad.
 [More correspondence thinking]

 After some work you have a package of tentative words that may or may not be stringed (sorted and arranged in order) to serve you into old age.
 Such an art depend on smartness also.

 There is a great need to get the various tenets of such structuralist thinking confirmed too.
-Till then, what is presented here is to be taken as just entertainment.
+Till then -